 In addition to his duties with the Governor’s Office of Economic Development, Hunter is a member of the South Dakota Bar Association and active partner in his family’s farm and ranch operation, a fifth-generation family farm southeast of Ft.
 Pierre, SD.
 Hunter his wife, Stephanie, and two children live in Pierre.
 In his spare time, Hunter enjoys spending time with family at the farm, hunting, and traveling.

-Patrick Weber serves as a Policy Advisor for Tony Venhuizen, the Chief of Staff, and Nathan Sanderson, the Director of Policy and Operations.
-Before joining the Daugaard Administration in 2013, Patrick served on the Board of Regents for three years and worked on the Daugaard for Governor campaign in 2010.
+Patrick Weber serves as a Policy Advisor for the Department of Education, Department of Labor and Regulation, Department of Corrections, South Dakota Housing Development Authority, Bureau of Information and Telecommunications, and Higher Education, including both the Board of Regents and the technical institutes.
+Before joining the Daugaard Administration in 2013, Patrick served on the Board of Regents for three years.

 Patrick grew up in Montrose, SD and graduated from Montrose High School.
 He attended college at South Dakota State University and earned a Bachelor’s of Science in Mathematics.
 Patrick went onto graduate school and earned a JD from the University of South Dakota School of Law.

 Patrick enjoys spending time with his family and friends and pretending to read a book by watching the movie.

 Kelsey Smith serves as Policy Advisor to Governor Daugaard, assisting in a variety of areas including legislation, workforce, human resources, the First Lady's initiatives, and health and human services.